 How to Serve the Pulled Pork

-I’ve heard of people enjoying the pulled pork on hamburger buns with coleslaw on top.
-Which could be very delicious.
+Or you can serve pulled pork on hamburger buns with coleslaw on top.

 In the past I’ve prepared pork shoulders in the crock pot.
 But since I’ve started making them on our barbecue, I won’t go back to making them in the crock pot again.
 The barbecue makes the tastiest, tender and moist pulled pork ever.